mozilla/mig/doc/configuration.rst

 1. Retrieve the source and prepare your build environment
 2. Deploy the Postgres database
 3. Create a PKI
-4. Deploy the rabbitmq relay
+4. Deploy the RabbitMQ relay
 5. Build, configure and deploy the scheduler
 6. Build, configure and deploy the API
 7. Build the clients and create an investigator